 There are a number of insurance companies out there.
-If they allow you to see a dentist of your choice, then we can still help you utilize your insurance benefits even though we may be out-of-network.
-Your out-of-pocket cost will be higher than visiting an in-network office, but so will be the comfort and quality of care you receive.
+If they allow you to see a dentist of your choice, then we can still help you utilize your insurance benefits even though we may be out of network.
+Your out-of-pocket cost will be higher than visiting an in-network office, but so will the comfort and quality of care you receive.

 More About Dental Insurance